-That being said, you might be more likely to expect more mileage out of more expensive shoes and might wear more expensive shoes longer than you should trying to get the most out of them.
+That being said, you might be more likely to expect more mileage out of expensive shoes, and might wear expensive shoes longer than you should, trying to get the most out of them.

 Additionally, there are many lines of thought regarding the technology and price of shoes today.
-If you’ve read Christopher McDougall’s book, Born to Run, you know that he suggests humans weren’t originally designed to wear really expensive shoes.
+If you’ve read Christopher McDougall’s book Born to Run, you know that he suggests humans weren’t originally evolved to wear really expensive shoes.

-In fact, the book suggests that runners have just blindly gone along with the shoe industry, always looking for the next best shoe, when it’s actually best to keep a more natural running form that comes from running barefoot.
+In fact, the book suggests that runners have just blindly gone along with the shoe industry.
+Those wily scoundrels!
+Always nefariously selling us the next new shoe!
+Maybe it’s best we keep to a more natural running form that comes from being barefoot.

 Unfortunately, there are no clear answers, and it’s been debated whether this is true or not.
-Even if it is true, it means that running shoes as a whole can lead to more injuries, not just the ones with an expensive price tag.
+Even if there is a kernel of truth in there, it means that running shoes in general can lead to injuries.
+Let’s not blame the price tag.

 As Harvard professor Dr. Daniel Lieberman states, “How one runs probably is more important than what is on one’s feet, but what is on one’s feet may affect how one runs.”
 In other words, your form matters more than your shoes.
 But your shoes may affect your form.

-Here at Wired Runner we regularly mention the importance of purchasing shoes that are comfortable for you because typically that’s what will be the best for your feet.
+Here at Wired Runner, we regularly mention the importance of purchasing shoes that are comfortable.
+With good reason: typically, that’s what will be the best for your feet.
 If a cheaper shoe is comfortable, get that.
 If a more expensive shoe is, then get that!

-If money isn’t a concern, then you should purchase whatever shoe you like.
-For my friends who like Hoka One One and On, they are paying more than I am on New Balance and ASICS shoes.
+In a perfect world, money isn’t a concern and we all purchase whatever shoe we like.
+For my friends who like Hoka One One and On, they are paying more than I am for New Balance and ASICS.
 However, we all haven’t dealt with injuries, so that’s the important part.

-In the end, the answer to whether or not expensive running shoes are worth the price is that it depends.
+In the end, the answer to whether expensive running shoes are worth the price is very clearly this: “It depends.
+Define ‘expensive.'”
 In some cases, you might want a lighter racing shoe or a more cushioned stability shoe, and then they are.